Wishing you knew more about Aboriginal culture? Search no more.

 - Crime rates rise as people break into properties looking for alcohol.

 - Drinkers set up drinking camps outside restricted zones where they binge drink .

-Juvenile violence has increased in the community.—Barry Thomson, Queensland Teachers' Union
+Juvenile violence has increased in the community [because of the ban].— Barry Thomson, Queensland Teachers' Union

-Alcohol bans seem to be ineffective without consideration of alcohol rehab programs , mental health support, trauma counselling, suicide prevention and safe houses.
+Alcohol bans seem to be ineffective without considering rehabilitation, mental health support, trauma counselling, suicide prevention and safe houses.

-The legacy of alcohol remains in the community even after a ban, like high rates of Foetal Alcohol Syndrome (FAS), where the unborn child becomes addicted to, and often misformed by, alcohol .
+The legacy of alcohol remains in the community even after a ban, like high rates of fetal alcohol syndrome (FAS), where the unborn child becomes addicted to and often malformed by alcohol .

 Surprisingly the number of reported domestic violence incidents and the number of such incidents where alcohol was a factor went up significantly (23% and 20% in Fitzroy Crossing).
 Aboriginal women seem to be more confident to report such incidents .

 A carton of full-strength beer brought in by sly-groggers can fetch prices up to $150 .

 Rather than ban alcohol outright, communities can create a banned drinkers register, a system of restricting problem drinkers from buying takeaway alcohol or drinking at a pub.